Stocks waver in August start after best month since 2020 - NewsBreak

 NEW YORK — (AP) — Stocks wavered in afternoon trading on Wall Street Monday as investors face another busy week of corporate earnings reports and economic updates.

-U.S. crude oil prices fell 4.6% and weighed heavily on energy companies.
-Exxon Mobil lost 3.6%.
+U.S. crude oil prices fell 5% and weighed heavily on energy companies.
+Exxon Mobil fell 2.4%.

 August's subdued opening follows a solid rally for stocks in July that marked the best month for the S&P 500 index since November 2020.
 Stocks had been falling for much of the year as investors worry about high inflation and rising interest rates.
 A key concern remains whether central banks will raise interest rates too aggressively and push economies into a recession.